-Knowledge Management isn't just Content Collection
+Knowledge Base Software isn't just Content Collection

 Before You Can Manage Knowledge, You Have to Collect It